§ Trust Spanning Protocol (TSP) Specification

 Since these messages are not confidential, the distribution of these messages can be performed by an intermediary.
 For details of such TSP messages, see Section 3.5.2.

-§ Control Payload Fields
+§ Control Messages

+Both the control and data sections of the payload are extendable.
+While we define the necessary TSP control fields here, higher layers have the flexibility to expand upon them.
 This structure ensures a standardized approach for the essential components of the message while allowing adaptability for specific use cases or additional requirements at the higher layer.

-§ Relationship Forming
+§ Relationship Forming Protocol

 § Direct Relationship Forming